TT-Modding/qbox-blackmarket/README.md

 If you want the english version select the branch in github to get to the english version.
 Link here: https://github.com/TT-Modding/qbox-blackmarket/tree/qbox-blackmarket(english)

+OR go to the releases page where you also can find the english version.

 Do not sell this script or redistribute this script.
 Configure the script easily in the config.lua file.
 Change the model, location and which items can be sold to the black market.
 Thank You.